isomerpages/pa-cdcvouchers/_merchants/Merchants' FAQ.md

     <input type="checkbox" id="accordion1">
      <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the CDC Vouchers Scheme 2026 (January)? </span></label>
     <div>
-Each Singaporean household can claim $300 in CDC Vouchers digitally at go.gov.sg/cdcv.
+<p>Each Singaporean household can claim $300 in CDC Vouchers digitally at go.gov.sg/cdcv.</p>

-The CDC Vouchers Scheme 2026 (January) was announced by Prime Minister Mr Lawrence Wong during Budget 2025.
-It aims to provide additional support for Singaporean households to tackle cost pressures.
+<p>The CDC Vouchers Scheme 2026 (January) was announced by Prime Minister Mr Lawrence Wong during Budget 2025.
+It aims to provide additional support for Singaporean households to tackle cost pressures.</p>

-The value of the $300 CDC Vouchers 2026 (January) will be allocated equally (i.e. $150 each) to be spent at participating heartland merchants and hawkers, and at participating supermarkets.
-Singaporean households have until 31 December 2026 to claim and spend their CDC Vouchers 2026 (January).
+<p>The value of the $300 CDC Vouchers 2026 (January) will be allocated equally (i.e. $150 each) to be spent at participating heartland merchants and hawkers, and at participating supermarkets.
+Singaporean households have until 31 December 2026 to claim and spend their CDC Vouchers 2026 (January).</p>
 </div>
 	</li>
   <li>